websockets/ws/doc/ws.md

 - `request` {http.IncomingMessage} The client HTTP GET request.

 See if a given request should be handled by this server.
-By default this method validates the pathname of the request, matching it against the `path` option if provided.
+By default, this method validates the pathname of the request, matching it against the `path` option if provided.
 The return value, `true` or `false`, determines whether or not to accept the handshake.